farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 # DDEV

-The recommended method to install farmOS in a local development environment using Docker and Docker Compose is documented [here](https://farmos.org/development/environment).
-This method works great in supported environments for developing farmOS core and small projects but can require additional configuration when working on larger projects in different environments like Colima.
+For the recommended farmOS local development environment using Docker and Docker compose, see the [farmOS development environment docs](https://farmos.org/development/environment).
+That method works great in supported environments for developing farmOS core and small projects but can require additional configuration when working on larger projects in different environments like Colima.
 For these use-cases installing farmOS in a